mcelayir/large-file-stream/README.md

 ```

-You can run `largecsvgenerator.csv` by to create a file of 10G.
+You can run `largecsvgenerator.go` by to create a file of 10G.

 <b>WARNING</b> A file named `largefile.csv` must be inside projects root folder.